Jolla inks exclusive license to kick-start its Android alternative in China

 Back in November, for example, Jolla gained Russian certification for the Sailfish OS to be used for government and corporate use in the country — the first substantial win for the approach.

-And today the first Sailfish device for the Russian market is also being announced by Jolla’s local licensee there, Open Mobile Platform.
+And today the first Sailfish device for the Russian market is also being announced by Jolla’s local licensee there, Open Mobile Platform, due to launch in April.
 “There seems to be very strong political support for Sailfish Russia project, and I think that their agenda will be expanding quite rapidly,” says Saarnio.

 In November he told TechCrunch Jolla was also in talks with the Chinese government, though he described it as a “more complex” country to negotiate with.
 But having secured an agreement with Russia, he said he was hopeful of movement in China and elsewhere — and now it looks like things are coming together for Jolla in the Far East.